huimreist/employees-python-cicd/README.md

 * Web application
 * VCS: GitHub

-EMployee has an ID and a name.
+Employee has an ID and a name.

+This application has a HTML UI and a REST API.